Winter Gardening Tips and Specifics

-It’s entirely possible to garden in Zones 8, 9, and 10 by using a medium weight row cover.
-A mulch of straw, leaves, or pine needles will also help you discover the joys of winter gardening by keeping the plants warmer and the soil moist.
+It’s entirely possible to garden in zones 8, 9, and 10 by using a medium-weight row cover.
+A mulch of straw, leaves or pine needles will also help you discover the joys of winter gardening by keeping your plants warmer and the soil moist.

 The veggie choice is limited for growing with little or no protection.
 Chard and kale can be planted under row cover or out in the open and will make it through a mild winter with no problem.
-Garlic can handle frost with no problem if you plant in late September or the first half of October.
-It will put down roots in the Fall, start sprouting and be ready for harvest by the middle of June.
+Garlic can handle frost easily if you plant in late September or the first half of October.
+It will put down roots in the fall and start sprouting.
+By the middle of June, it will be ready for harvest and enjoyment by you, your family and friends.

 High Tunnels and Greenhouses